 Evenings with agents and editors, exclusively for MFA students, provide informal opportunities to meet publishing professionals.
 Courses and internships provide students with hands-on experience in publishing.
-In The Writing and Publishing Lab students use new and traditional technologies to produce works that combine text and images, while also taking part in project-based internships.
+In The Writing and Publishing Lab, students use new and traditional technologies to produce works that combine text and images, while also taking part in project-based internships.
 In Freeman's Journal Seminar, students help produce a professional journal distributed by Grove Press.
-As editorial staff members at LIT, students work with alumni on The New School's nationally distributed literary journal.
+Students also serve as editorial staff members and work with alumni on The New School's nationally distributed literary journal, LIT.

 The publishing and literary worlds are changing quickly.
 Graduates, faculty, and partners of the program are at the forefront of the reinvention of literature.
-Novels and poems aren't going away, but it is increasingly important for writers to be able to tell stories with images as well as with words.
-Courses within the MFA program as well as with Parsons and Media Studies give students the tools to be leaders in a transformed industry.
+Novels and poems aren't going away, but it is increasingly important for writers to be able to tell stories with images as well as words.
+Courses in the MFA program as well as Parsons and Media Studies give students the tools to become leaders in a transformed industry.

 The poets, essayists, memoirists, and novelists who have studied and taught at The New School have been among the most essential writers in American literature, including James Baldwin, Grace Paley, Mario Puzo, Robert Frost, and Frank O'Hara.
-Today, MFA students continue to approach writing as a living art.
+More recent alumni of the MFA in Creative Writing Program include Stephanie Danler, author of the national best-selling novel Sweetbitter (Knopf); Sarah Gerard, author of the highly acclaimed essay collection Sunshine State (Harper Perennial); Jennifer Benka, poet and executive director of the Academy of American Poets; and Patricia McCormick, two-time National Book Award Finalist for Young Adult Literature.
+Recent alumni have also done groundbreaking work in digital publishing — Frederick McKindra and Jennifer Hope Choi were selected as 2017 Buzzfeed Emerging Writers fellows, and Sona Charaipotra and Dhonielle Clayton, YA co-authors and co-founders of Cake Literary, serve on the executive committee of the advocacy organization #WeNeedDiverseBooks.
+Today MFA students continue to approach writing as a living art.
 Our master teachers are themselves preeminent authors.
 Our graduates are making significant contributions to contemporary literature.

-We host one of New York City's preeminent reading series, featuring forums with a diverse line-up of emerging and established writers as well as with partners including Cave Canem, the Poetry Society of America, and Freeman's Journal.
+We host one of New York City's preeminent reading series, featuring forums with a diverse lineup of emerging and established writers as well as partners including Cave Canem, the Poetry Society of America, and Freeman's.

-Each year at a party in the spring, we celebrate the publication of books by our graduates.
-In 2014, alumni and current students published 45 books.
-A countless number of essays, poems, and short stories are published in literary journals and magazine.
+Each year, we hold a party in the spring at which we celebrate the publication of books by our graduates.
+In 2016, alumni published 42 books.
+A large number of essays, poems, and short stories are published in literary journals and magazine.
 Along with being published writers, our graduates also go on to become celebrated teachers, editors, publishers, and media professionals.
 They are attuned to the effects of technology on traditional literature and the new ways readers experience storytelling.
 Read more about our alumni.

 New York, NY email@example.com